gkm2164/gkm2164.github.io/index.md

 * Interested in developing data process pipeline and applying to actual services
 * Currently working with Go, Python, Kotlin, Scala, Java
 * Highly motivated on writing and managing safe and reusable design, and produce code
-* Interested in constructing infrastructure
+* Interested in constructing full stack software.
-* Like music a lot.
-Classic & Metal.
-Chopin & Dream Theater are my favorite artists.

 ### Currently Operating Services!
 * [Ben's URL Shortener](https://gben.me): This is for URL shortener.
 You can use this!
 (Scala, Akka HTTP, Angular TypeScript)